Managing the Learning Environment

 At the completion of this subject students will be able to:

-- research and explain how the diverse needs of learners can be met in the classroom
+- use current research to analyse how a diversity of learners can be accommodated in the learning environment

 - create a personal learning management plan that comprises and synthesises philosophy, theory and practical strategies